MyNameIsTrez/ComputerCraft-APIs/README.md

     * The table shouldn't hold an infinite amount of elements.
     * ctrl+f.
 * Ability to use any application/game using Xvfb inside CC.
+* Backport require()
+* synced_metadata can't have separate keys for an API and program with the same name.